Sports Digest: Basketball Hall of Famer Paul Westphal dies

 The image of the party – showing the group posing without any social distancing – was discovered on Instagram and published Saturday just as Tottenham was preparing to play Leeds.

-• Son Heung-min scored his 100th Tottenham goal in a 3-0 victory over Leeds that ended a four-game winless run and sent Jose Mourinho’s side up to third place in the Premier League on Saturday.
+• Son Heung-min scored his 100th Tottenham goal in a 3-0 victory over Leeds that ended a four-game winless run and sent Jose Mourinho’s side up to third place, four points behind Liverpool and Manchester United.

 Son also set up the third with a corner headed in by Toby Alderweireld five minutes into the second half.

-• Struggling Brighton fought back from two goals down to snatch a point in a thrilling 3-3 Premier League draw with Wolves.
+• Struggling Brighton fought back from two goals down to snatch a point in a thrilling 3-3 draw with Wolverhampton.

 Captain Lewis Dunk nodded in the home side’s 70th-minute equalizer at the Amex Stadium after Neal Maupay’s penalty early in the second half sparked a seemingly unlikely comeback.

-• A wonder goal from Ebere Eze helped Crystal Palace return to winning ways and inflict more misery on Sheffield United with a 2-0 victory in the Premier League.
+• A wonder goal from Ebere Eze helped Crystal Palace return to winning ways and inflict more misery on Sheffield United with a 2-0 victory.

 Roy Hodgson’s side had not tasted success since thrashing West Brom at the start of December but two first-half goals – from Eze and Jeffrey Schlupp – saw the Eagles triumph in their first match of the year.

-Messi watched last round’s 1-1 draw with Eibar from the stands at Camp Nou due to an unspecified problem related to his right ankle.
+Messi watched last round’s 1-1 draw with Eibar from the stands at Camp Nou because of an unspecified problem related to his right ankle.

 Barcelona Coach Ronald Koeman said Saturday that Messi is “ready, happy and eager” to play.